aaalgo/aa_swe/README.md

 Solving the [SWE-bench](https://www.swebench.com/) with [Mailcoach](https://github.com/aaalgo/mailcoach_lite).

-**You'll need a solver (the prompt) to run this package.
+**You'll need a solver (the agents' memory) to run this package.
 The solver is currently not open to the general public.
 Please contact the authors for collaboration.**

 # Overview of Data Layout